developmentseed/eoapi-k8s/docs/autoscaling.md

 ## Autoscaling

 Autoscaling is both art and science.
-To test our your application's autoscaling needs you often need to consider your data volume, data usage patterns, bottlenecks (such as the database) among many, many other things.
+To test out your application's autoscaling requirements you often need to consider your data volume, data usage patterns, bottlenecks (such as the database) among many, many other things.

 Load testing, metrics and observability will help you explore what those autoscaling needs are.
-The `eoapi` chart includes some default autoscaling values as well as an `eoapi-support` chart to help you do this exploration.
-Below we walk through how these things work and are set up.
+This `eoapi-k8s` chart includes some default autoscaling values as well as an `eoapi-support` chart to help you do this exploration.
+Below we walk through how to set these things up.

 ---